joe81tx/diffsnap/README.md

 rpool/USERDATA,1440,14,daily,yes,1
 ```

+Changing or removing configuration entries may leave existing snapshots behind, you should delete them manually if desired.

 ## Scheduling
 `diffsnap` does not run as a continuous background service.
 It relies on an external system scheduler such as a cron job on FreeBSD or a systemd timer on Linux. `diffsnap` only evaluates datasets when it is invoked.
 If the scheduler doesn't run `diffsnap` at the expected interval time, that evaluation is skipped.
 The system scheduler interval must divide evenly into your smallest dataset interval_minutes.